rewe-digital/integration-patterns/README.md

 This repository contains an example for integrating microservices.
 Currently, it focuses on the often overlooked frontend composition integration.
 Services are integrated by a dynamic frontend composition allowing several services to contribute their parts of a frontend page.

-The example consists of the follwoing services:
+The example consists of the following services:
 * composer - a basic frontend composition engine
 * product-detail-page - a simple product detail page
 * header-footer - a service serving a header and a footer